sv-shivansh/RESTFUL_user-auth_mongoDB/README.md

 # to setup
-make a .env file in the root folder to configure config.js

-configure config/db.js with suitable uri of your mongoDB cluster
+make a .env file in the root folder to configure config.js with suitable uri of your mongoDB cluster

 # Start
 npm i